(A) How is a family copayment determined?

 (2) A documented increase in family income or a reduction in family size occurs within the first thirty calendar days of the date of eligibility determination.

 (3) An incorrect copayment was assessed by the CDJFS as a result of agency error, recipient error, or recipient fraud, resulting in corrective action to reduce or increase the family's copayment.

 (4) The Ohio department of job and family services (ODJFS) requires a change in the copayment.

-(C) The copayment shall be recalculated for any reason listed in paragraph (B) of this rule and as part of the annual redetermination or reinstatement of eligibility.
-Any change to the copayment made at the time of the redetermination or reinstatement shall be effective from the first day of the new eligibility period or at time of the reinstatement approval.
+The copayment shall be recalculated for any reason listed in paragraph (B) of this rule and as part of the annual redetermination or reinstatement of eligibility.
+Any change to the copayment made at the time of the redetermination or reinstatement shall be effective from the first day of the new eligibility period or at the time of the reinstatement approval.

-(J) The provider will be notified of the amount of the copayment that is assigned for a child's authorization and shall be responsible for collecting all assigned copayments.
+The provider will be notified of the amount of the copayment that is assigned for a child's authorization and shall be responsible for collecting all assigned copayments.

 Promulgated Under: 119.03

 Statutory Authority: 5104.34 , 5104.38

 Rule Amplifies: 5104.01 , 5104.30 , 5104.34 , 5104.341